zedttxj/Image-Processing-Tool-with-Matlab/optional/Tropical-Presentation.md

 - Run the code and open the table from `vector_path_table.md`:
 ![{826EC57D-1150-4D5E-B0B6-2816E1AACA5C}](https://github.com/user-attachments/assets/0c2c1766-f7e9-4414-8d4e-d58d27ce021b)

 ### Optional: Convert Markdown Tables to LaTeX

-If writing long tables in LaTeX feels tedious, you can first write them in Markdown, then use this converter to turn them into LaTeX automatically: [MD-to-LaTeX Converter (Sandbox Version)](https://zedttxj.github.io/MD-To-LaTex-Sandbox/)
+Sometimes equations are too long to fit in regular LaTeX tables, so you use Markdown to write them more comfortably, then convert to LaTeX with longtable support.
+For that reason, it's recommended to use MD table, then use this converter to turn them into LaTeX automatically: [MD-to-LaTeX Converter (Sandbox Version)](https://zedttxj.github.io/MD-To-LaTex-Sandbox/)

 - Example output preview:
   ![MD Table Preview](https://github.com/user-attachments/assets/e912aefe-06ba-4c7b-8496-45f28e387306)